humanai-repo/parcel-demo/README.md

 in the example is a summary of Shakespeares plays.

 Party 1 [uploads](upload-shakespeare-summary) the data, Party 2 performs a [differentially private](dp-shakespeare) query over the data.

+## Disclaimer

+The code here is strictly a technology demonstration and should not be used in a production environment.